xzel23/cabe/README.md

 - static analysis tools can inspect the bytecode and infer which parameters are asserted not be null and output warnings where this contract is not fulfilled, even without relying on annotations to be present in the compiled library code

-I started looking around to see how I could enable this in my gradle build, but did not find any solution.
+I started looking around to see how I could enable this in my Gradle build, but did not find any solution.
 I also did not want to use Lombok because the Lombok assertions have runtime retention and add a runtime dependency to projects that use it.

-Also Lombok tends to introduce new features that while innovative later are implemented in a different way in standard JDK.
+Also, Lombok tends to introduce new features that while innovative later are implemented in a different way in standard JDK.

 What I wanted is something more or less like Lombok, but closer to standard Java.
 Thus, the name was born: Cabai is